Connect with others who understand.

 Vitamin D Levels and MS: Top Facts You Need To Know

-Some research suggests vitamin D has a protective effect.
-For example, studies found that people with higher levels of vitamin D (according to diet or blood measurements) had a 40 percent to 62 percent lower risk of developing MS than people who had lower levels of vitamin D.
+Some studies suggest that vitamin D has a protective effect.
+For example, researchers have found that people with higher levels of vitamin D (based on diet or blood tests) had a 40 percent to 62 percent lower risk of developing MS compared to people with lower levels.
+Additionally, in people with clinically isolated syndrome (early symptoms that suggest MS), low vitamin D levels were linked to more severe progression of MS.

 What Is Vitamin D and How Is It Made?

-Increasing Your Vitamin D Levels
+How Can Vitamin D Levels Be Raised?

-Can You Have Too Much Vitamin D?
+Can You Take Too Much Vitamin D?

 Signs and Symptoms of Excess Vitamin D

-Vitamin D toxicity, also known as hypervitaminosis D, can occur in people who take doses above 10,000 IUs per day.
+Vitamin D toxicity, also known as hypervitaminosis D, can occur in people who take doses above 10,000 IU per day.
+Signs and symptoms of vitamin D toxicity may include:

 • Constipation